Tsuneo Matsudaira: Imperial marriage

-The son of Lord Matsudaira Katamori of Aizu, Tsuneo served as Japanese Ambassador to the United States.
-In 1929–1935 served as Ambassador to Britain, and in that capacity represented his country at the London Conference on Naval Armaments in 1930.
+Matsudaira was then sent to London as Ambassador to Britain from 1929.
+In that capacity he represented his country at the London Conference on Naval Armaments in 1930.
 During that conference, he was convinced to accept the ratio in ships which appeared humiliating to the Japanese government through the persuasion efforts of one of the US delegates, Senator David A. Reed, who in return agreed to grant the Japanese government better terms on non-combatant ships.